 Although it normally helps, there are cases in which vertical stacking of columns may not lead to an optimal result.

 A common scenario is using a row to display a navigation bar with text links or icons.
 In that scenario, as shown below, a vertical layout could create excessive empty space, hiding important elements of the message or giving too much visibility at the top of the email to content that is not supposed to be that prominent.

 A navigation bar: vertical stacking vs. horizontal display

 Changing the default behavior

-With the introduction of the Do not stack on mobile row setting, users of the BEE editor can now decide when to override the default behavior and prevent columns from stacking vertically on mobile devices.
+With the introduction of the Do not stack on mobile row setting, users of the BEE editor can decide when to override the default behavior.
+They can also prevent columns from stacking vertically on mobile devices.

 The option is available in the right pane as a row property, off by default.